Daksh-Singh/Basic_Projects/Simple RNN using Keras/README.md

 Changes you have to made while using your own dataset :

-1.You have to change the address of the file(csv file or dataset directory) according to the location of dataset file you are using, I'm storing the data in the same directory as the project notebook is stored.
+1.You have to change the address of the file(csv file or dataset directory) according to the location of dataset file you are using, I'm creating my own random dataset for the project.

 2.Rename the variables according to your need and understanding.